-- Seventh-round pick (244th overall) by the San Francisco 49ers in the 2015 NFL Draft who has started in 49-of-52 games through his first five seasons and has also started in all three postseason appearances. - Started in his Raiders debut and did not allow a quarterback hit.
+• Seventh-round pick (244th overall) by the San Francisco 49ers in the 2015 NFL Draft who has started in 48-of-51 games through his first five seasons and has also started in all three postseason appearances.

+• Started in his Raiders debut and did not allow a quarterback hit.
 Was part of an offensive line that became just the third Raiders team since the 1970 AFL-NFL Merger to hold their opponent to zero sacks in the season opener.

-In Week 5, helped hold the Bears' defense without a sack for just the second time since 2017 - Moved to right tackle in his lone year with New England in 2018 and started in all 16 contests, including all three postseason games. - Started in his last 49 appearances with both the Raiders, Patriots and 49ers. - Started in all 16 games for the second time in his career in 2018.
+• Moved to right tackle in his lone year with New England in 2018 and started in all 16 contests, including all three postseason games.

+• Started in his last 48 appearances with both the Raiders, Patriots and 49ers.

+• Started in all 16 games for the second time in his career in 2018.